 If you love technology and have an analytical mind, an IT technician career might appeal to you.
 Most likely, you’re wondering what a career as an information technology (IT) technician involves, and what type of education you need.

 Do you like computers and solving problems?
 If so, becoming an IT tech could be the perfect career for you.
+You may find that working for an IT support company Hertfordshire is a fantastic job for your skillset!

 Read more about IT technical requirements and the education you need to qualify for your dream IT job.